omarrayyann/mjcf2grasp/README.md

 # Thor Grasp

-Pipeline for generating grasps samples for objects then evaluating and filtering them.
+Pipeline for generating grasps samples for Thor objects then evaluating and filtering them.

 ## Installation